 Transfers to: CSU

-This course addresses the similarities, variety and multiplicity found within programs and educational settings for young children, school age children and adolescents.
-Topics covered include: family values, culture, race, gender, social class, sexual preference, language and abilities.
-Focus will also be placed on developmental appropriateness in addressing diversity, parental perspectives and the effects of diversity on the domains of development.
-This course is designed for students wishing to work in children's programs and educational settings.
-This course meets the Department of Social Services Classification Indicator DS 3 and applies towards the State of California Department of Education Title 5 Child Development Permits.
+This course is designed for students interested in working in children's programs and educational settings, and addresses the similarities, variety, and multiplicity found within programs and educational settings for young children, school age children, and adolescents.
+Topics covered include family values, culture, race, gender, social class, sexual preference, language, and abilities.
+Focus also is placed on developmental appropriateness in addressing diversity, parental perspectives, and the effects of diversity on the domains of development.
+This course meets the Department of Social Services (DSS) Classification Indicator DS 3 and applies towards the State of California Department of Education Title 5 Child Development Permit.